-The surgery will be closed from 6:30pm Friday 22nd August 2014 for the Late Summer Bank Holiday.
-We will be reopening the doors at 8am on Tuesday 26th August 2014.
+The surgery will be closed from 12:30pm on Thursday 16th October 2014 for clinical training.
+We will be reopening the doors at 8:00am on Friday 17th October.

-In the event of a medical emergency during these times of closure please telephone NHS111 by dialling 111.
+In the event of a medical emergency during this time of closure please telephone NHS111 by dialling 111.

 Lister Medical Centre is usually open Monday to Friday 8:00am to 6:30pm (closed Mondays 1:00pm to 2:00pm)

 Statement Regarding Dr K Tully